tvl83/DumbAssets/README.md

 # DumbAssets

-a stupid simple asset tracker for keeping track of your physical assets and their components.
+A stupid simple asset tracker for keeping track of your physical assets and their components.

 ---